starlit-nox/reading-notes/201/Class03/classnotes_03.md

  I put them in order of operations depending on the variable.

+ You'll get (10false) + dog.
+The flase doesn't register so you get:

+ 10dog

 * **Describe a real world example of when a conditional statement should be used in a JavaScript program.**

 A conditional statement would be used in a JS program in the real world for a function that would change depending on the answer.
 Such as a weather app.
 The functions which run it would trigger on the condition of the surrounding area.